LabMedUK Awards

 Applicants must use the Abstract submission form to apply.
 Prior to accessing the form, users will be required to create an account with the Oxford Abstracts platform.

-During the abstract submission process, authors can indicate whether they would like their submission to be considered for one of the Poster Prizes (Audit and Clinical Case), for a Clinical Cases Oral Presentation, or for the Medal Award.
+During the abstract submission process, authors can also indicate whether they would like their submission to be considered for one of the Conference Prizes, the Clinical Cases Oral Presentation or the Medal Award, and/or for the opportunity to present the poster during the lunchtime Poster Showcase.

 Please click on the Medal Award section on the LabMedUK Awards page for more information about this award.